Lofoten in Summer: Weather, What to Expect & Travel Tips

 Reine in Lofoten in summer

-Lofoten Summer Weather
+Lofoten Weather in Summer

-Taken into account their latitude, the Lofoten Islands in Northern Norway have surprisingly mild summers.
+Taking into account their latitude, the Lofoten Islands in Northern Norway have surprisingly mild summers.

 Average low temperatures in Lofoten in June, July, and August are around 10°C (50°F) and average highs are about 15°C (60°F).
 But it’s not uncommon for summer temperatures to reach 20-25°C (68-77 °F) or even higher.
 On average, it rains about 9 days per month in June and July, and 11 days in August.

 As you can expect when traveling to a place above the Arctic Circle, the weather in Lofoten is hard to predict.
-Plus, it can be completely different even just a few miles apart and can change several times a day…
+Plus, it can be completely different, even just a few miles apart, and can change several times a day…

 If you are lucky, you may have really nice and warm weather in Lofoten in summer, with plenty of sunshine and temperatures warm enough to wear shorts and T-shirts.
 However, it’s just as likely that it will be cold, rainy, and foggy, and you will need rain jackets and even gloves and hats.